samco-sdk/Python-SDK/README.md

 }
 ```
 ### UserLimits:
-Gets the user cash balances, available margin for trading in equity and commodity segments.
+The UserLimits function `get_limits()` can be used  to gets the user cash balances, available margin for trading in equity and commodity segments.
-The UserLimits function name in python is `get_limits()`

 #### Sample UserLimit Request:
 ```python
 samco.get_limits()